Sci-Fi

 5 Leviathan Wakes James S.A.
 Corey Jefferson Mays 20h 56m

-6 Ender's Game Orson Scott Card Rudnicki & Ellison 11h 19m
+6 Ender's Game Orson Scott Card Stefan Rudnicki, Harlan Ellison 11h 19m

-7 Seveneves Neal Stephenson Kowal & Damron 31h 55m
+7 Seveneves Neal Stephenson Mary Robinette Kowal, Will Damron 31h 55m

-8 Recursion Blake Crouch Lindstrom & Craden 10h 47m
+8 Recursion Blake Crouch Jon Lindstrom, Abby Craden 10h 47m

 9 Children of Time Adrian Tchaikovsky Mel Hudson 16h 31m